Metallis/Only-Fish-Marker-Pack/README.md

 If you have an idea for a marker pack you want me (or someone) to try and tackle, please submit your ideas [HERE](https://github.com/blish-hud/Blish-HUD/discussions/categories/requested-marker-packs)!

-Support: You may find me on the [Metal's Marker-mancy](https://discord.gg/FP8dQj6KBj) Discord!
+Support: You may find me on the [GW2 Marker-mancy](https://discord.gg/FP8dQj6KBj) Discord!
 This is for all my packs!

 I [do accept donations](https://ko-fi.com/metallis) if you truly wish to offer more than your kind words.
 They're never expected, but they're absolutely always appreciated.